 It’s also important to note, we keep our house at a minimum temperature and if we didn’t do this, we would have to seriously look at investing in better heat sources.

-The first step we took before buying our pygmy hedgehog was to find the best heat source to keep them warm and stop them slipping into hibernation.
+The first step we took before buying our hedgehog was to find the best heat source to keep them warm and stop them slipping into hibernation as they have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation.
 Our first port of call was finding out about the best way to keep a hedgehog warm.

-What’s the best way to keep an African Pygmy Hedgehog warm?
+What’s the best way to keep an hedgehog warm?

 Ideally, if you can keep a part of your house within these temperatures 72F (22C) to 80F (26.5C) and are happy with the cost of doing so then this could be the best way of keeping your hedgehog warm.